pupilfirst/wd301-scripts/react-fundamentals/nodejs-env-setup/README.md

 # Text
-To work on a React application, there is little bit of setup we've to do in out computer.
+To work on a React application, there is little bit of setup we've to do in our computer.

 First, we've to install/update Node.Js on our computer.
 Because, we're going to use Node to actually generate a React project.